Skip to Content

 Nope – it's all good!

-Grindr (and all other gay dating apps) work absolutely fine in Albania.
+Grindr (and all other gay dating apps) works fine in Albania.
 The Internet is not monitored here like it is in places like Russia, China, and most places in the Middle East, and gay dating apps are not blocked.
 You do not need a VPN.
 However, if you're coming from Europe, note that Albania is (currently) outside of EU roaming, so we recommend buying a local SIM on arrival.

 A close up of a sculpture showing vaguely human head and shoulders on long rusty-looking metal sticks.